DEGAorg/midnight-mcp/test/integration/INTEGRATION_OVERVIEW.md

 ## Overview

 The integration tests make HTTP calls to the server running in Docker and verify the responses for the 8 planned test scenarios.
-The test environment (wallets, contracts, transactions) is created by an external script in a different repository.
+The test environment (wallets, contracts, transactions) is created by an external script in the [marketplace-registry-contract repository](https://github.com/DEGAorg/marketplace-registry-contract).

 ## Prerequisites

 1. **Docker Server**: The server must be running in Docker (started manually)
 2. **External Setup**: Test environment created by external script (wallets, contracts, transactions)
-3. **Dependencies**: supertest package for HTTP testing

 ### Test Scenarios